Faculty Guide to Individual Development Plans (IDPs)

 - IDP workshops: The Graduate School of Biomedical Sciences’ Center for Biomedical Career Development (cBCD) offers instruction to guide trainees through the creation of their first IDP to all third year students in a 5-session mini-course.
 Students and postdocs who want similar support through later years of their training are welcome to attend annual workshops.

 - Individual appointments with cBCD staff: Dr. Fuhrmann, who directs the Center for Biomedical Career Development (cBCD) at UMMS, is co-author of the award-winning website myIDP and oversees the IDP process at UMMS.
-Students and postdocs can meet with Dr. Fuhrmann or Dr. Morgan Thompson (Assistant Director) to discuss any aspect of their IDP or broader career development.
+Students and postdocs can meet with Dr. Fuhrmann or other cBCD staff to discuss any aspect of their IDP or broader career development.

 What is the research advisor’s role in the IDP process?